khanonjs/khanon.js-website/public/tutorials/04-loading-sprites.md

 ## What will we do?

-In this tutorial we will compose an animated scene.
-This scene is composed by the static background, an animated girl waiting in the bus stop, and a bunch of different particles.
+In this tutorial we'll create an animated scene.
+This scene consists of a static background, an animated sprite of a girl waiting at a bus stop, and some sets of particles simulating falling snow.

 The falling snow is composed by 3 different particle systems, all of them using the same snow sprite:
 - Farer particles, smaller and slower.
 - Nearer particles, bigger and faster.
-- Particles illuminated by the scene lamps, which can be reused from different positions.
+- Particles illuminated by the background lamps, which can be reused from different positions.

 # Creating the scene